Feyenoord: Another European prize

 During the 1999–2000 season, Feyenoord participated in the Champions League for the second time.
-This time, the club managed to finish second in their group, behind Rosenborg BK and ahead of Borussia Dortmund.
+This time, the club managed to finish second in their group, behind Rosenborg and ahead of Borussia Dortmund.
 Feyenoord reached the second group stage and secured wins against Marseille (home) and Lazio (away).
 Chelsea won both clashes and, as a result, Feyenoord had to win their last group match away to Marseille to reach the knockout stages.
 The final result was 0–0, and Feyenoord were eliminated.

 Feyenoord again participated in the Champions League in 2001–02, finishing third in a group containing Bayern Munich, Sparta Prague and Spartak Moscow.
 This meant Feyenoord continued their European season in the 2001–02 UEFA Cup instead of the second Champions League group stage.
 The disappointment of failing to reach the second group stage eventually resulted in optimism and celebration.
 By defeating SC Freiburg and Rangers, Feyenoord faced fellow Dutch club PSV in the quarter-finals.
 Both matches ended in 1–1 draws, and the clash went into extra time and a penalty shoot-out.
 Pierre van Hooijdonk, who had a superb season by scoring many free-kicks goals, secured Feyenoord's win by scoring a 90th-minute equalizer before finishing PSV off by scoring the last goal in the penalty shoot-out.
 A 1–0 win in Milan against Internazionale and a 2–2 return match in Rotterdam then earned Feyenoord a spot in the final, against Borussia Dortmund.
 Coincidentally, the final was held at De Kuip, and as a result, most spectators inside the stadium were Feyenoord fans.
 Feyenoord took a 2–0 lead after another free-kick goal and a penalty by Van Hooijdonk.
 Early in the second half, Márcio Amoroso scored a goal to make it 2–1.
 Jon Dahl Tomasson then made it 3–1.
 Dortmund only managed to score one more goal and the cup was won by Bert van Marwijk's Feyenoord.
 It is still the last time a Dutch team won a major European trophy.

 A huge party erupted in and outside De Kuip not only because of the title, but also because the final was held several days after Rotterdam's political figure Pim Fortuyn was murdered.
 Many fans were still full of emotion, before and after the match.
 As a result of Fortuyn's murder, the cup was not officially celebrated in the city centre.